Battle of Xiangyang: Background

-The siege
+Siege

 Aju and Liu Zheng arrived in 1268 and blockaded the city with a ring of forts.
 Liu Zheng had advised the cities be starved from Sichuan by building forts there.
 The Mongols probed the defenses of Xiangyang and Fancheng.
 The Yuan-Mongols learned from their mistake, and this time brought along with them about a hundred trebuchets.
 These trebuchets had a shooting range of around 100 metres, and could use projectiles of around 50 kg.
 During Mongol campaigns against the Jin dynasty, the Mongols used about 5,000 trebuchets, and they were very successful in destroying the Jin fortresses.
 Lu Wende commanded the Song dynasty's Yangtze and his son-in-law Fan Wenhu and son Lu Wenhuan commanded Xiangyang.

 However the twin cities had expected an assault by bombardment and prepared for it.
 The city moat was expanded to a width of 150 metres, forcing Yuan siege weapons to set up at a distance.
 In addition to reinforcing their walls with clay, they made netting screens ten centimetres thick and ten metres in length to cover them and dampen projectile impact.
 As a result, the Yuan siege weapons were both ineffective and inaccurate, and the few shots that did land bounced off the wall harmlessly.